 • Interaction and dexterity: Assistant menu, touch and hold delay, universal switch, answering and ending calls, flash notifications, hardware key shortcut customization, etc.

 Let’s see how we can control and change the accessibility settings on Android using ADB.
-You can use one of the following methods use commands on your device.
+You can use one of the following methods to use commands on your device.

 Table of Content